 1) It disregards the importance of editing

 The most important and time consuming aspect of writing is the editing.
 It is also the part of the process that requires the most skill and in my view is what writing all boils down to.
 The better the editor, the better the writer, the better the novel.
-The majority of first drafts are absolutely abysmal; it’s the editing that differentiates between a good and bad story.
+The majority of first drafts are absolutely abysmal; it’s the redrafting and editing that differentiates between a good and bad story.
 NaNoWriMo is great for those who want to push themselves to start the writing process but it should be emphasised that this is probably twenty-five percent of the overall work.
-If you’ve not finished a novel before but have started writing in the past, this might not be the best motivator for you to complete and publish your first novel.

 2) Writing is more than the word count

 Too many people get hung up about the word count, as if that is the most impressive aspect of writing a novel.
-You can find many discussions online about chapter length and the best word count for a first time novelist but ultimately length can’t make a crap story interesting, or vice versa.
-If someone boasts that they’ve written six novels in six months, each with over sixty thousand words, my first thought is about the quality.
-If you want to write a novel just to be able to tell people you have written a novel then the word count means everything, but if you want to create a piece of fiction for people to enjoy then this detail is largely irrelevant.
+You can find many discussions online about chapter length and the best word count for a first time novelist, but ultimately length can’t make a crap story interesting, or vice versa.
+If someone boasts that they’ve written six novels in six months, each with over sixty thousand words, are they all likely to be Pullitzer Prize winners?

 3) It’s terrible for your self-esteem